|

 he had been released but sking for no communication except by text

 message.
-It seems, according to the SMHRIC, that such a message
+It seems, according to the SMHRIC, that such a message must

-he had been under 24-hour surveillance.
+under 24-hour surveillance.

 On Dec.
 14 Naraa was summoned by a high-ranking

 official to the Public Security Bureau.
-She was told that it was
+She was told that it was the

-that the three were "enjoying a family reunion" in a "five-star
+the three were "enjoying a family reunion" in a "five-star

-luxury hotel", where they needed to stay for "a bit to
+luxury hotel", where they needed to stay for "a bit to plan

 Amnesty International on Dec.
-15 issued
+15 issued a

-a statement headed "China Must Reveal Whereabouts of Missing Mongolian
+statement headed "China Must Reveal Whereabouts of Missing Mongolian

 Activist."
-Catherine Baber, Amnesty International's Asia-Pacific
+Catherine Baber, Amnesty International's Asia-Pacific Deputy

-Prize winner Liu Xiaobo."
+Liu Xiaobo."

 Irony indeed.
 On the same Wprld Human Rights